ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

 Configuring an IPv4 network
 ---------------------------

-The following example playbook uses ``nios_network`` module to configure an IPv4 network:
+The following example playbook uses the ``nios_network`` module to configure an IPv4 network:

 .. code-block:: yaml